 Surgery is rarely recommended, and the cases that require surgery typically type 5 fractures with at least 1mm of displacement.
 Surgery can involve an ORIF with or without bone grafting.

 It takes 6 weeks for a Cuboid fracture to heal in a walker boot and an extra 6 weeks of rehabilitation with a Physical Therapist for complete recovery from a cuboid fracture so 12 weeks in total.

-You can walk short distances of 10-15minutes in a walker boot with a cuboid fracture.
-The pain levels should dictate the time or distance; if pain levels increase, you should consider less walking or using an aid such as crutches to reduce the amount of weight placed through the foot.
+You can walk short distances of 10-15 minutes in a walker boot with a cuboid fracture.
+The pain levels should dictate the time or distance; if pain levels increase, you should consider less walking or using an aid such as crutches to reduce the weight placed through the foot.